How to repurpose a white paper by creating a landing page

 - Part 4 on repurposing as a slide deck

-That’s why we wanted to include it as part of this series.
+That’s why I wanted to include it as part of this series.

 For some great tips on creating landing pages that really work, see this earlier article from veteran B2B copywriter Ivan Levison.